TWiStErRob/TWiStErRob-env/svn2git-migration/README.md

 docker run --rm -it -v %CD%\conf:/tmp/conf -v %CD%\workdir:/workdir -v %SVN_REPO%:/tmp/svn svn2git-work bash
 ```

-## Clone SVN repo
+## Checkout SVN repo
-There are several ways of cloning the repository, some of them are faster/slower.
+There are several ways of checking out the repository, some of them are faster/slower.

 Timings for 3200 revs, 220M data:
- * clone from SVN_REPO: 10 minutes
+ * Checkout from SVN_REPO: 10 minutes
- * clone from host via svnserve: 10 minutes
+ * Checkout from host via svnserve: 10 minutes
- * clone on host from SVN_REPO_SLASH: 1 minute
+ * Checkout on host from SVN_REPO_SLASH: 1 minute

 Note:
  * using `svn checkout --depth empty ...` decreases even the slowest of checkouts to 3 minutes.
  * using `svn checkout --depth empty --ignore-externals ...` makes all of them immediate.

-### clone from SVN_REPO
+### Checkout from SVN_REPO
 Simplest, use the mapped SVN repository via `file` protocol.

 Run in docker in `workdir`: